-How do I take my tests in the high school and career programs?
+How do I take tests in Penn Foster High School classes?

-How do I take my tests in the degree programs?
+How do I take my tests in an online college degree program?

 How long does a program take to complete?